zstoebs/Daily-Coding-Problem/November 2019/README.md

 - 11/4/2019: Given a linked list and a positive integer k, rotate the list to the right by k places.

+- 11/5/2019: Which of the two games should Alice elect to play?
+Does it even matter?
+Write a program to simulate the two games and calculate their expected value.